Charter Party Clauses

 A typical example of an escalation clause for a period charter is:

-“The rate of hire agreed in this charter is based upon the level of owners’ monthly operating expenses ruling at the date of this charter as shown in the statement for future comparison attached hereto, including provisions, stores, master’s and crew’s wages, war bonus and other remuneration, maintenance and usual insurance premiums.
-By the end of every year of the charter period the average monthly expenses for the preceding year shall be compared with the basic statement attached hereto.
-Any difference exceeding 5 per cent, to be multiplied by 12 and regulated in relation with the next hire payment.
-The same principle to apply pro rata at the termination of the charter for any part of a year.”
+“The rate of Hire agreed in this Charter Party is based upon the level of Owners’ monthly operating expenses ruling at the date of this Charter Party, as shown in the statement for future comparison attached hereto, including provisions, stores, Master’s and crew’s wages, war bonus and other remuneration, maintenance, and usual insurance premiums.
+At the end of every year of the charter period, the average monthly expenses for the preceding year shall be compared with the basic statement attached hereto.
+Any difference exceeding 5 per cent shall be multiplied by 12 and adjusted in relation to the next Hire payment.
+The same principle shall apply pro rata at the termination of the Charter Party for any part of a year.”

 Bunkers Clauses